Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/github/index.md

   - /articles/
   - /common-issues-and-questions/
   - /troubleshooting-common-issues/
-intro: 'Documentation, guides, and help topics for software developers, designers, and project managers.
-Covers using Git, pull requests, issues, wikis, gists, and everything you need to make the most of GitHub for development.'
+intro: "Documentation, guides, and help topics for software developers, designers, and project managers.
+Covers using Git, pull requests, issues, wikis, gists, and everything you need to make the most of GitHub for development."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 children:
   - /authenticating-to-github
   - /copilot